 - Steel/Composite Safety Toe

-- Provides protection to the toes where personnel are exposed to injury as a result of heavy (greater than 40 pounds) falling or rolling objects on a regular basis, such as tools, equipment, and materials handling.
+- Provides protection to the toes where personnel are exposed to a crushing or impact injury.

-- Slip-on toe caps are available when toe protection is needed for a short, temporary use.
+- Slip-on toe caps are available when toe protection is needed for short or temporary use.

 - Metatarsal Guard